skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 During times when live help isn't available, you can still log in and find worksheets, tutorials, and study guides under the SkillsCenter Resource Library link.

 ###TUTOR MATCH [link]
 Tutor Match offers a free nationwide directory of qualified tutors.
-Students or parents can search for local tutors or browse to find an online tutor.
+Search for local tutors or browse to find an online tutor.
 Profiles include specialties, background, and hourly rates.
 Once a match is found, simply complete a contact form to get in touch with the tutor.

 ###TEST PREP